-The Australian Triple Crown
+Australian Triple Crown of Marathon Swimming

 Established on 1st February 2020, the three swim courses for Australia’s Triple Crown of marathon swimming are:

-25km, Port to Pub, Western Australia (Channel)
+1. 25km, Port to Pub, Western Australia (Channel)

-24km, Palm Beach to Shelly Beach, New South Wales (Ocean)
+2. 24km, Palm Beach to Shelly Beach, New South Wales (Ocean)

-34km, Derwent River Big Swim, Tasmania (River)
+3. 34km, Derwent River Big Swim, Tasmania (River)

-This can be achieved in race or solo swim.
 Swimmers seeking to undertake a solo swim of the Port to Pub and Palm to Shelly should contact the race organisers directly to ascertain availability.

 Port to Pub

-The Euroz Hartleys Port to Pub is a premier open water swimming event held annually in Western Australia.
+Established in 2016, the Mader Port to Pub is a premier open water swimming event held annually in Western Australia.

 Palm to Shelly